elderberry-smells/Pathology-data-transfer/README.md

 # Pathology-data-transfer
 small bit of code used to convert ratings in a row-wise format to a column format.
-Update the 2 initial fields for the file you want to convert, and the file you want to update with the converted ratings (the projectbook).
-Intial files have to be in csv format, and the project book column 'Rating' has to be deleted.
+The script looks into a target directory for the raw data files (csv format) and matches it to the POB file.
+The POB is then uploaded with the raw data by converting the raw data to a column based format instead of row, then merges the 2 files with pandas.